Conductive polymer: Synthesis

 The low solubility of most polymers presents challenges.
 Some researchers add solubilizing functional groups to some or all monomers to increase solubility.
 Others address this through the formation of nanostructures and surfactant-stabilized conducting polymer dispersions in water.
 These include polyaniline nanofibers and PEDOT:PSS.
 In many cases, the molecular weights of conductive polymers are lower than conventional polymers such as polyethylene.
 However, in some cases, the molecular weight need not be high to achieve the desired properties.

 There are two main methods used to synthesize conductive polymers, chemical synthesis and electro (co)polymerization.
 The chemical synthesis means connecting carbon-carbon bond of monomers by placing the simple monomers under various condition, such as heating, pressing, light exposure and catalyst.
 The advantage is high yield.
-However, there are many impurities plausible in the end product.
+However, there are many plausible impurities in the end product.
 The electro (co)polymerization means inserting three electrodes (reference electrode, counter electrode and working electrode) into solution including reactors or monomers.
 By applying voltage to electrodes, redox reaction to synthesize polymer is promoted.
-Electro (co)polymerization can also be divided into Cyclic Voltammetry and Potentiostatic method by applying cyclic voltage and constant voltage.
+Electro (co)polymerization can also be divided into Cyclic voltammetry and Potentiostatic method by applying cyclic voltage and constant voltage, respectively.
 The advantage of Electro (co)polymerization are the high purity of products.
 But the method can only synthesize a few products at a time.